-- a) Filed a nomination paper pursuant to Division 6 (commencing with Section 6000) of the Elections Code, signed in the candidate's behalf by Green Party voters in the election district in which she or he is a candidate, and - b) Registered to vote in the Green Party. - 4-1.10 Residence of candidate (county) A candidate may seek election only in the district or county in which she or he resides. - 4-1.11 Residence of candidate (election district) A person qualifying as a candidate for member of a county council shall have her or his name listed on the ballot only in the election district of her or his residence. - 4-1.12 Number of sponsors (county)
+- a) Filed a nomination paper pursuant to Division 6 (commencing with Section 6000) of the Elections Code, signed in the candidate's behalf by Green Party voters in the election district in which she or he is a candidate, and - b) Registered to vote in the Green Party.

+4-1.10 Residence of candidate (county)

+A candidate may seek election only in the multi-member district in which she or he resides.

+4-1.11 Number of sponsors